dongmo-qcq/FG-CAM/README.md

 ## Introduction
-Implementation of [FG-CAM: Generating Fine-Grained Visual Explanations with High Faithfulness for CNNs].
+Implementation of [Empowering CAM-based Methods with Capability to Generate Fine-Grained and High-Faithfulness Explanations].

 Our method can generate fine-grained visual explanations with high faithfulness in shallow and intermediate convolutional layers as well as in the input layer.

 Method consists of 3 phases:

-1. The explanation components are obtained using cam-based methods.
+1. The explanation components are calculated using a CAM-based method in last convolutional layer.

-2. Using the relationship between the two adjacent layer’s feature maps to improve the resolution of the explanation components
+2. Improve resolution of the explanation components.

 3. Summing the processed components to obtain fine-grained explanations.